Yarim Tepe: Metallurgy

 Metal was already quite common at Yarim Tepe; as many as 21 examples of worked copper or copper ore were found in the lower levels of the settlement.

 Even more remarkably, the earliest use of lead is also documented.

 "The earliest lead (Pb) finds in the ancient Near East are a 6th millennium BC bangle from Yarim Tepe in northern Iraq and a slightly later conical lead piece from Halaf period Arpachiyah, near Mosul.
 As native lead is extremely rare, such artifacts raise the possibility that lead smelting may have begun even before copper smelting."

 Kul Tepe (Iraq)

-Kul Tepe (Iraq) is a related site located about 6km due west from Yarim tepe.
-Two mounds there (Kultepe I, and Kultepe II) have been excavated.
+Kul Tepe (Iraq) is a related site located about 6 kilometers due west from Yarim tepe.
+Two mounds there (Kul Tepe I, and Kul Tepe II) have been excavated.
 The lowest level of Kultepe I contains material of Sotto type (from nearby Tell Sotto), and above it there is archaic Hassuna materials.

 The lowest level also contains three high quality marble vessels, with parallels at Tell es-Sawwan and Umm Dabaghiyah.